 2. Sinop

 On the north Black Sea coast, Sinop is a beautiful and small city with a lot to offer.
 During the warmer months you can enjoy a meal by the coast or go camping at grounds outside of town.
 (The Black Sea water is generally too cold for comfort, even during the summer.)
-Check out the Sinop Fortress constructed in the 7th century by the Greeks, and from there you can make your way to the Balatar Church, a Byzantine Church converted from a Roman temple.
+Check out the Sinop Fortress constructed in the 7th century by the Greeks, and from there you can make your way to the Balatlar Church, a Byzantine Church converted from a Roman temple.

 colorful houses sinop turkey